-Allowance of up to $3,000 towards the purchase of laptop computer, digital cameras, recorders and computer software; fees for continuing studies or other courses, research fees or payments, to the extent related to the fellowship.
+Allowance of up to $3,000 towards the purchase of laptop computer, digital cameras, recorders and computer software; fees for continuing studies or other courses, research fees or payments, to the extent such purchases and fees are related to the fellowship.

 All approved fellowship trips – domestic and international – are covered in full.

 * Proposed fellowship amounts are gross amounts and may be reduced by applicable taxes in the various applicable jurisdictions.
 Read more in our website FAQ for the fellowships.

 Be currently employed at a research institution.